realA10001986/Dash-Gauges/README-DIY.md

 ### Adapting the firmware to your gauges

 The MCP4728 can deliver up to 5V.
 Since your gauges probably will not cover exactly this voltage spread, the firmware can be adapted to limit the maximum voltage put out.
 This is done in dg_main.c, and there are some examples listed there.
-You can, of course, contact me if you need assistance with the firmware.
+You can, of course, contact me if you need assistance with the firmware. *In fact, I would like to know about your hardware and include your specific type to the list, so that you don't have to patch stuff on firmware updates.*

 ### Connecting a TCD to the Dash Gauges by wire